Algebraic Data Integration

 \subsection{Evaluating Uber-flowers}

-Although it is possible to evaluate an uber-flower by translation into a data migration of the form $\Delta \circ \Pi$, we have found that in practice it is faster to evaluate such queries directly, using an algorithm which extends relational query evaluation.
+Although it is possible to evaluate an uber-flower by translation into a data migration of the form $\Delta \circ \Pi$, we have found that in practice it is faster to evaluate such queries directly, using algorithms which extend existing join algorithms from relational query processing.
+In this section, we describe such an algorithm which intuitively extends the most basic join algorithm, ``nested loops join''~\cite{Garcia-Molina:2008:DSC:1450931}.

 Let $Q : S \to T$ be an uber-flower and let $I$ be an $S$-instance.
 We now describe how to compute the instance (theory) $eval(Q)(I)$.
 First, we copy the generators and equations of the type-algebra $talg(I)$ into $eval(Q)(I)$.
 Then, for every target entity $t \in T$, we perform the following:

 \begin{itemize}